eleciawhite/origami/README.md

 # origami
 Origami patterns I've developed (with links to other patterns).
 All pictures are of things I have folded with notes in a readme and filename if it wasn't of my design.
+Octopus is probably the place to start with something simple.
+Shells is has some reasonably simple folds but few instructions.
+Shells and Spirals both have Python scripts to generate different forms.
+Spirals generate patterns from Tomoko Fuse's Spirals book.

 # Additional resources